markCwatson/mocker/README.md

   - DNS resolution through host DNS configuration
   - Automatic cleanup of network resources on container exit

+## A note on networking:

+I am in the progress of replacing the networking setup from the use of linux utilities + `system()` to [netlink sockets in linux](https://man7.org/linux/man-pages/man7/netlink.7.html).
+The roadmap is as follows:

+1. Creating veth pairs
+2. Moving interfaces to namespaces
+3. Setting interface state (up/down)
+4. Configuring IP addresses
+5. Setting up routing

 ## Requirements

 - Linux system with namespace support